kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 On node1 we will setup our SQL (PostgreSql) and NoSQl (MongoDB) databases and run Zookeeper.

-On every of them we had successfully installed kaa and everything that left is to configure kaa-node services.
+We had successfully installed Kaa on every node and everything that left is to configure kaa-node services.

 ## Cluster configuration

 ### List of properties

-To set up cluster it is necessary to edit next properties:
+It is necessary to edit next properties to set up cluster:

  | Property name             | Example values                   | Description                                                      | File location                                                                      |
  |-------------------------- |--------------------------------- | ---------------------------------------------------------------- | ---------------------------------------------------------------------------------- |